bsmith89/strain-corr/doc/manuscript/manuscript.md

 reference genome similar to what we found for the inferred strains.
-Despite this additional complexity and reference bias, we observed F1 scores equivalent to those in the hCom2 benchmark (Supplementary Material and Supplementary Table S2).
+Despite this additional complexity and reference bias, we observed F1 scores equivalent to those in the hCom2 benchmark (Supplemental Material and Supplemental Table S2).

 Having in this way validated its performance in the HMP2 dataset, we next applied StrainPGC to the novel, inferred strains.